artuloda/cash-pickup-delivery/README.md

-A secure and efficient cash transportation management system designed to optimize routes, manage vehicle capacities, and ensure timely deliveries.
+A secure and efficient cash transportation management system designed to optimize routes and manage vehicle capacities.

-## Features

-- Real-time tracking of cash pickups and deliveries
-- Secure authentication and authorization
-- Route optimization for efficient deliveries
-- Detailed transaction history and reporting
-- Mobile-friendly interface

 ## Getting Started